bhrutledge/trello2md/README.md

 **NOTE**: This currently depends on the master branch of the [py-trello package](https://github.com/sarumont/py-trello/), so it can't be installed directly from PyPI.

-Install on your path with [pipx](https://github.com/pipxproject/pipx):
+Install on your system with [pipx](https://github.com/pipxproject/pipx):

 ```
 $ pipx install --spec git+https://github.com/bhrutledge/trello2md trello2md